richardjonesnz/moodle-block_students_list/README.md

 Student information block.
-Simple examples of using JS in a block.
+Simple example of using JS in a block template.

+Use icon button to open box and display additional information.